 When we think about wild and unspoiled countryside, Finland must be one of the first places to spring to mind.
-The name conjures up images of dense, green forests, stunning snowscapes and, of course, the amazing Northern Lights.
+The name conjures up images of dense, green forests, stunning snowscapes, and, of course, the breathtaking Northern Lights.

 Luckily for any prospective wild campers, these images are pretty much exactly right!
 Finland really does have some of the most wonderful nature in the world, whatever the season.
-Winter, spring, summer or autumn all have a distinctive flavour and all are a joy to discover (although only the very experienced and/or brave would want to camp in the Finnish winter!).
+Winter, spring, summer, or autumn all have a distinctive flavor, and all are a joy to discover (although only the very experienced and/or brave would want to camp in the Finnish winter!).

-The National Parks, the lakes, the endless walking trails and the right to roam make it the dream destination for wild camping.
+The National Parks, the lakes, the boundless walking trails, and the right to roam make it the dream destination for wild camping.
 What, you mean you can simply pitch a tent anywhere and experience the great outdoors independently?
 Yup, that’s exactly what we mean!

 Perhaps you’re enticed by this prospect but a little nervous about what it might actually involve.
 Don’t worry, that’s why we’re here with all the information you need to know about wild camping in Finland.
 We also used to be exclusively about the hotels – especially the glorious Lapland Hotels – but wild camping is an accommodation option that has us hooked.

-Much like in other Scandinavian countries like Sweden and Norway, Finland holds its ‘Everyman’s rights’ (Jokamiehen Oikeudet) dear.
+Much like in other Nordic countries like Sweden, Iceland, and Norway, Finland holds its ‘Everyman’s rights’ (Jokamiehen Oikeudet) dear.
 This means that everyone living in or visiting Finland has the right to enjoy and explore the countryside, including foraging and fishing.

 For you, this means that you are able to camp wild practically anywhere that seems feasible.
 It also means that the state has supplied thousands of shelters throughout the countryside that are free to use.
 They might be only roofs and fireplaces at their most basic, this makes your wild camping in Finland experience a little bit easier.

-It’s clear that this is a country where people still have a very strong connection to the natural world, which is why it’s one of our favourite places to go wild camping.
+It’s clear that this is a country where people still have a very strong connection to the natural world, which is why it’s one of our favorite places to go wild camping.
 You’ll find the landscape as open and as respectful as the people who inhabit it.
-Anyone you pass on your explorations will be happy to give you advice, point you in the right direction or share their foraged berries.
+Anyone you pass on your explorations will be happy to give you advice, point you in the right direction, or share their foraged berries.
 You can always pack some Karelian Pies to reciprocate the gesture and ensure you make new friends!

 Wild camping in Finland gives you a chance to truly experience something different from the norm.
 After all, the reason we travel is to get away from the day-to-day; well, you can’t get much further away than a tent under the stars.

 You could explore one of the 40 national parks located around the country.
-Nuuksio National Park, for example, is only 45 minutes away from Helsinki’s centre so is the perfect place to come camping if you’re on a city break.
+Nuuksio National Park, for example, is only 45 minutes away from Helsinki’s center, so it is the perfect place to come camping if you’re on a city break.
 You can visit hidden gems like Liminka Bay and the Kvarken Archipelago on the Western coasts.
 You can wander around the gorgeous Hossa National Park; or hike through the rugged crags of Lapland with a base outside Rovaniemi.

 There are so many reasons to go wild camping in Finland that it would be impossible to list them all.
 Suffice to say that you’ll see views you’ve never imagined and get close to the natural world in a way that simply isn’t possible anywhere else.

 In all Nordic countries, it’s clear that Everyman’s Rights come with responsibilities.
-While Jokamiehen Oikeudet are not specifically defined in any legal documents, everyone is clear on what they mean and what those benefiting from it are responsible for.
+While Jokamiehen Oikeudet is not explicitly defined in any legal documents, everyone is clear on what they mean and what those benefiting from it are responsible for.

-A lot of these rules are really common sense, and the law essentially trusts people to make their own judgements about what is appropriate and what isn’t.
+A lot of these rules are really common sense, and the law inherently trusts people to make their own judgments about what is appropriate and what isn’t.

-Given its location, Finland is also easy to reach over land, although the only international trains are to and from Russia.
-You can get there by bus from Russia, Sweden and Norway.
-For a bigger entrance, sail in to Helsinki on a ferry and feel very glamorous (before you head out into the woods and away from hot running water!).
+Given its location, Finland is also easy to reach overland, although the only international trains are to and from Russia.
+You can get there by bus from Russia, Sweden, and Norway.
+For a grand entrance, sail into Helsinki on a ferry and feel very glamorous (before you head out into the woods and away from hot running water!).